 This WordPress plugin offers both options of Google reCAPTCHA: the version where the visitor has to check a checkbox (v2) and the “invisible” version (v3).
 We think that the invisible version of Google reCAPTCHA is a great option to protect your comment forms.
 Real visitors are already “checked by Google” and suspicious visitors or bots need solve an image challenge.

 5G Blacklist creates something of a firewall for your WordPress installation.
 The folks at PerishablePress.com believe the best way to stop those who wish to harm or exploit your site is to evaluate request strings and simply block them from even accessing your site.
 5G helps reduce the number of malicious URL requests and protects against evil exploits, bad requests and other garbage.

 5G isn’t a plugin.
 It is a bit of code that you add to your .htaccess file.
 If you don’t have direct access to your .htaccess file, you should consider changing hosts.
-But, in the meantime, you can make changes to your .htaccess file via one of the tools in the WordPress SEO plugin from Yoast.

 This is a gem of a plugin that has not received the attention it deserves.
 It is the closest thing to a free version of Akismet except it doesn’t have the problems with false positives and saving all of the spammy comments for review.
 Antispam Bee blocks virtually all of the garbage from getting into your database in the first place.
 It doesn’t stop the spammer from leaving the comment; it just deletes it before you ever see it.
 Of course, you can change the settings to allow the comments into your Spam queue for individual review.